electron/electron/docs/breaking-changes.md

 ## Planned Breaking API Changes (9.0)

-### Loading non-context-aware native modules in the renderer process
+### Default Changed: Loading non-context-aware native modules in the renderer process is disabled by default

 As of Electron 9 we do not allow loading of non-context-aware native modules in the renderer process.
 This is to improve security, performance and maintainability